2fifteen/sofa/README.md

 - **Automatically syncs** data feeds from the upstream [macadmins/sofa](https://github.com/macadmins/sofa) repository
 - **Deploys to Cloudflare Pages** using GitHub Actions for reliable hosting
 - **Updates feeds regularly** using scheduled GitHub Actions (every hour during business hours, every 4 hours otherwise)
+- **Validates JSON data** before committing to prevent build failures from invalid upstream responses
+- **Provides resilient deployment** that continues working even when upstream data fetches fail
 - **Provides the same features** as the original SOFA, but with an alternative deployment endpoint

-The automated sync ensures this deployment stays up-to-date with the official SOFA feed while providing an alternative hosting location.
+The automated sync ensures this deployment stays up-to-date with the official SOFA feed while providing an alternative hosting location with enhanced reliability.

 **Original SOFA:** supports MacAdmins by efficiently tracking and surfacing information on updates for macOS and iOS.
 It consists of a machine-readable feed and user-friendly web interface, providing continuously up-to-date information on XProtect data, OS updates, and the details bundled in those releases.